SapitoSucio/froggo-guides/docs/script_commands.md

 Skill ID/skill name the skill which will be used as trigger to start the bonus. (autobonus3)

-The optional argument '`flag`' is used to classify the type of attack where the script can trigger (it shares the same flags as the bAutoSpell bonus script):
+The optional argument ``flag`` is used to classify the type of attack where the script can trigger (it shares the same flags as the bAutoSpell bonus script):

 Range criteria: